YOU54F/cypress-plugins/README.md

 ## TODO

+- Document CLI options
+- Move most things into dev dependencies
-- Convert to typescript and add some tests!
+- Publish to NPM
 - publish to s3 bucket needs error handling, should exit each function gracefully if the directories are empty